lucasmonstrox/tibiapi/docs/home/how-it-works.md

 print(firstValueHash == secondValueHash) # True
 ```

-Some areas of the Tibia client screen contain a background with random gray pixels, it would be possible to obtain them with OCR, but this would make the process very slow and instead of using OCR, the hash system is used after clearing the background and leave it with a static color.
+Some areas of the Tibia client screen contain a background with random gray pixels, it would be possible to obtain them with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition), but this would make the process very slow and instead of using it, a hash system is used after clearing the background and leave it with a static color.

 Below in the figure, an example of a fire elemental in the battle list, before the cleaning process: